All Episodes

 Hey, good.

-It's fun to listen to you guys banter back and forth after 34 years in private practice.
+It's fun to listen to you guys banter back and forth.

 Doesn't matter on the age.

-My big question is a military guy all those years ago is who ran the goat rodeo that wound up putting this guy in jail in spite of all the rest of the military people saying you don't have the facts.
+My big question as a military guy all those years ago is who ran the GOAT rodeo that wound up putting this guy in jail in spite of all the rest of the military people saying you don't have the facts.

 He shouldn't be there in the first place.